Why am I so dry “down there”?

-A common treatment for vaginal dryness is topical estrogen therapy such as vaginal tablets, insertable rings, patches, gels, and creams.
+A common solution for vaginal dryness is topical estrogen therapy such as vaginal tablets, insertable rings, patches, gels, and creams.

-This method replaces some of the hormones in your body.
+This method helps some of the hormones in your body.
 It helps relieve vaginal symptoms but doesn’t put as much estrogen in your bloodstream as hormone therapy pills do.

 I’m not sure I’d like anything with hormones in it.
 What can I do right now to help relieve the discomfort?